 Chlorophyll is the green pigment present in plants which gives them the ability to absorb light and produce energy through photosynthesis.
-Plants such as grass, lucerne, spinach and nettles can be grown on a large scale and harvested for the extraction of chlorophyll for use as an added food colour.
+Plants such as grass, lucerne, spinach and nettles can be grown on a large scale and harvested for the extraction of chlorophyll for use as a natural food colour.
 Because green leaves have been in the human diet forever, concentrated chlorophyll is regarded as a very safe natural food ingredient.

 From the 1930’s until the 1950’s chlorophyll was extremely popular as a wound dressing and antiseptic as well as a breath freshener.
 It is still widely regarded as a valuable oral cleansing agent and is commonly used as an ingredient in chewing gum.
 Added food colours in Europe are declared using E numbers and chlorophyll is recognised as E140, or as E141 where it has been coppered to improve stability.
 The cosmetic and soap industries and, to a smaller extent, the pharmaceutical industry also use chlorophyll in their products.